nima-siboni/moo_as_soo/README.md

 In this example, the weights for combining the two objectives are different in the two situations.
 In these cases the optimization should be re-run for the new circumstance (i.e. new weights).
 This is not feasible in many cases as the optimization procedure is computationally expensive, specially in realistic applications.
-In this work, we address this challenge by leveraging the power of single objective reinforcement learning.
+In this work, we address this challenge by leveraging the power of multi-task single objective reinforcement learning.

 More precisely, we train an agent to behave optimally under any set of weights.
 This way, the agent can be used to address the MOO problem without the need to re-run the optimization procedure for different weights, although training itself becomes more challenging.
+This is a straightforward adaption of multi-task RL, where each task is actually a new set of priorities (i.e. a new set of weights).

 We achieve this by exposing the agent to different conditions (reflected in the weights) during the training while at the same time we inform the agent about the weights under which it is operating.
 This way the agent has the chance of